Ru-Pirie/ru-pirie/README.md

 # Ru-Pirie

 ## About Me
-Heyo, my name is Rubens i'm a computer science and engernering student currently studying at secondary school in my final year.
-I wish to go onto the Aerospace sector or something to do with that sorta thing.
-Recently I realy got into programming and learnt JavaScript which im pretty happy with now and have now decided to start learning C due to that being the most common language used in the mission crytical area.
+Heyo, my name is Rubens.
+I'm a computer science and engineering student currently studying at secondary school in my final year.
+I wish to go onto the aerospace sector or something within the field.
+Recently I really got into programming and learnt JavaScript which I'm pretty happy with.
+Recently I have decided to start learning C, due to it being the most common language used in the mission critical area.

 ### Some facts about me:
- 1. I'v been programming seriously for about one year!
+1. I've been programming seriously for about one year!
- 2. I love to meet new people
+2. I love meeting new people
- 3. I love a good challenge and am open to people aproaching me with stuff they need doing
+3. I love a good challenge and am open to people approaching me with stuff they need doing

 ## My Future
 These are some of my future goals and things which I want to do!